 - Nausea and vomiting.

 Chronic mesenteric ischemia

-- Abdominal pain that starts about 30 minutes after eating
+- Belly pain that starts about 30 minutes after eating.

-- Pain that goes away within one to three hours
+- Pain that goes away within 1 to 3 hours.

 When to see a doctor

-If you have severe, abrupt abdominal pain that persists, seek emergency medical care.
-If you develop pain after eating, make an appointment with your doctor.
+If you have severe, sudden belly pain that persists, seek emergency medical care.
+If you develop pain after eating, make an appointment with your primary care provider.

 Both acute and chronic mesenteric ischemia are caused by a decrease in blood flow to the small intestine.
 Acute mesenteric ischemia is most commonly caused by a blood clot in the main mesenteric artery.
-The blood clot often originates in the heart.
-The chronic form is most commonly caused by a buildup of plaque that narrows the arteries.
+The blood clot often starts in the heart.
+The chronic form is most commonly caused by a buildup of fatty deposits, called plaque, that narrows the arteries.